 Shortly after, in 1996, Clinton signed the Defence of Marriage Act, which made it so gay couples weren’t federally recognized as such.

-This was an era where anti-LGBTQ+ sentiment was heavy,but the community’s issues were garnering national attention.
+This was an era where anti-LGBTQ+ sentiment was heavy, but the community’s issues were garnering national attention.

 Act-Up, Choices and 10 Percent

-According to Teutsch, Scott Curry and Todd Wesche founded the WSU chapter of Act-Up, designed to help spread awareness on the dangers of AIDS, in 1990.
+According to Teutsch, Scott Curry and Todd Wesche founded the WSU chapter of Act-Up, designed to help spread awareness of the dangers of AIDS, in 1990.
 Act-Up WSU was only around for a little over a year before it became Act-Up Wichita.

 At the end of RAG, Scott Smith founded Choices in the spring of 1991, a group for members to meet for discussions on homosexual experiences.